curiosag/picoservice/README.md

 A all kind of stuff is missing, among that

-- a model of the implemantation that allows to derive some charasteristics and guarantees, e.g. monotonicity.
+- a model of the implemantation that allows to derive some charasteristics and guarantees, e.g. monotonicity vs coordination where needed.
 As far as it [is stated](http://bloom-lang.net/calm/) for the bloom language it should be spot-on.
 - perhaps restrict message passing to match conventional function call semantics
 - location transparency for function calls
 - remove restriction to a single functional parameter